01 of 12

-In addition to teaching the chicks how and where to feed, the mother will also lead them away from danger and will defend them from predators if necessary.
-Mother mallards will also help insulate the chicks from poor weather, often standing over them or spreading their wings over their broods to shelter them from excessive rain or hot sun.Continue to 10 of 12 below.
+In addition to teaching the chicks how and where to feed, the mother will also lead them away from danger and defend them from predators if necessary.
+Mother mallards also help insulate the chicks from poor weather, often standing over them or spreading their wings over their broods to shelter ducklings from excessive rain or hot sun.Continue to 10 of 12 below.

 10 of 12

 Mallard chicks will remain with their mother until ready for their first flight, which can take 42-50 days.
 During that time they grow progressively more independent, but will still rely on her guidance to be led to food sources and away from danger.
-Older chicks will be more bold and will venture further from their mother's care, but will frequently return to the family to rest or roost at night.
+Older ducklings are bolder and will venture further from their mother's care, but frequently return to the family to rest or roost at night.

 11 of 12

 Mallards can be found in a wide range of habitats, and they are one of the few duck species that will remain in an area even through winter, so long as there is open water for foraging.
 Winter mallards can often be found in urban parks or near large bodies of water, and they will stand on the ice or huddle into the snow when not feeding.
 In extreme northern areas, mallards will migrate, but only as far south as they need to find a suitable location to spend the winter months.